Thomas Carleton Allen: Education and legal career

 He was educated at Fredericton Collegiate Schools until 1868.
 After completing his general studies at the Charlotte County Grammar School, he studied law with Messrs.
 Botsford and Wetmore of Fredericton and with Messrs.
 Duff and Jeremiah Norman Travis of St. John.
 He graduated from Harvard Law School with a degree of Bachelor of Laws and later pursued a special course at the same institution.
 He was admitted an attorney, Oct., 1874, and was admitted as a barrister the following year.
 He practised alone in Fredericton, N. B., until 1878, when he moved to St. John, and became identified with W. B. Chandler under the name of Chandler and Allen, which firm existed until 1883.
 He was appointed Clerk of the Pleas and Court in Equity, Apr., 1883.
 While in practice he was retained as counsel for Mrs. Merritt of New York, who contested the will of Charles Merritt, which involved a large estate and which, after being in the court for three years, was settled out of court.

 Personal life

-He married Louise Wetmore on December, 1878; they had two sons, one daughter.
+He married Louise Wetmore in December 1878; they had two sons, one daughter.